Organic fiducial inference: Examples with restricted parameter spaces

 \section{Examples with restricted parameter spaces}

-Let us now turn our attention to examples of the application of organic fiducial inference in which it was known, before the data were observed, that values in a given subset of the natural space of the model parameters were impossible, but apart from this, nothing or very little was known about these parameters.
-In relation to this issue, the importance of the need to make inferences about a normal mean $\mu$ when there is a lower bound on $\mu$, and about a Poisson rate parameter $\tau$ when there is a positive lower bound on $\tau$ has been underlined by practical examples from the field of quantum physics that are described, for example, in Mandelkern~(2002).
+Let us now turn our attention to the application of the theory of organic fiducial inference to problems of how to use a given data set to make inferences about the parameters of a model in which it was known, before the data were observed, that values in a given subset of the natural space of these parameters were impossible, but apart from this, nothing or very little was known about the parameters concerned.
+In relation to this issue, the importance of finding appropriate ways to make data-based inferences both about the mean $\mu$ of a normal distribution when there is a lower bound on $\mu$, and about a Poisson event rate $\tau$ when there is a positive lower bound on $\tau$ has been underlined by practical examples from the field of quantum physics that are described, for instance, in Mandelkern~(2002).
 These examples motivate what will be examined in the present section.